FrancisBanville/ms_interpreting_probabilities/README.md

 # Introduction

-Cataloging ecological interactions is a gargantuan task.
-Regardless of sampling effort, there are practical and biological constraints that hinder our ability to observe all interactions in nature, such as the spatial and temporal uncoupling of species and the large number of potential interactions in a community, of which the vast majority are rare (@Jordano2016Samplingb).
+Cataloging ecological interactions is a substantial challenge.
+There are practical and biological constraints that hinder our ability to observe all interactions, such as the spatial and temporal uncoupling of species (@Jordano1987PatMut) and the large number of potential interactions in a community, of which the vast majority are rare (@Jordano2016Samplingb).
-Documenting the location and timing of interactions becomes even more challenging when accounting for the spatiotemporal variability of ecological networks (@Poisot2012Dissimilaritya, @Poisot2015Speciesa).
-Indeed, it is now recognized that knowing the biological capacity of two species to interact is necessary but not sufficient for inferring their interaction at a specific time and space.
-For example, @Golubski2011ModMod presented many cases where trophic interactions in food webs depend on the presence or abundance of a third species (e.g., of a more profitable prey species).
+Documenting the location and timing of interactions becomes even more difficult when accounting for the spatiotemporal variability of ecological networks (@Poisot2012Dissimilaritya, @Poisot2015Speciesa).
+Indeed, knowing the biological capacity of two species to interact is necessary but not sufficient for inferring their interaction at a specific time and space.
+For example,
+@Golubski2011ModMod presented many cases where trophic interactions in food webs depend on the presence or abundance of a third species (e.g., of a more profitable prey species).
 More generally, a handful of conditions must be satisfied for an interaction to be observed locally.
-First, both species must have overlapping geographic ranges, i.e. they must co-occur within the region of interest [@Blanchet2020Cooccurrencea].
+First, both species must have overlapping geographic ranges, i.e. they must co-occur within the region of interest (@Blanchet2020Cooccurrencea).
 Then, they must encounter locally.
-Probabilities of interspecific encounters are typically low, especially for rare species with low relative abundances [@Canard2012Emergencea].
-Finally, their traits must be locally compatible [@Poisot2015Speciesa].
-This includes their phenology (@Olesen2010Missing,
-@Singer2012GeoMos), behavioral choices (@Pulliam1974Theory, @Choh2012PreRol) and
+Probabilities of interspecific encounters are typically low, especially for rare species with low relative abundances (@Canard2012Emergencea).
+Finally, their traits must be locally compatible (@Poisot2015Speciesa).
+This includes their phenology (@Olesen2010Missing, @Singer2012GeoMos), behavioral choices (@Pulliam1974Theory, @Choh2012PreRol) and phenotypes (@Bolnick2011WhyInt,
-phenotypes (@Bolnick2011WhyInt, @Stouffer2011RolBod, @Gravel2013InfFooa).
+@Stouffer2011RolBod, @Gravel2013InfFooa).
+Environmental factors, such as
-Environmental factors, such as temperature [@Angilletta2004TemGro], drought [@Woodward2012CliCha], climate change [@Gilman2010FraCom, @Woodward2010ChaEco,
+temperature (@Angilletta2004TemGro), drought (@Woodward2012CliCha), climate
-@Araujo2011Usinga], and habitat modifications [@Tylianakis2007HabMod],
+change (@Gilman2010FraCom, @Woodward2010ChaEco, @Araujo2011Usinga), and habitat
-contribute to this spatiotemporal variability of interactions by impacting species abundance and traits.
-In this context, it is unsurprising that our knowledge of ecological interactions remains limited [@Hortal2015SevSho] despite extensive biodiversity data collection [@Schmeller2015GloTer].
+modifications (@Tylianakis2007HabMod), contribute to this spatiotemporal variability of interactions by impacting species abundance and traits.
+In this context, it is unsurprising that our knowledge of ecological interactions remains limited (@Hortal2015SevSho) despite extensive biodiversity data collection (@Schmeller2015GloTer).

-The recognition of the intrinsic variability of species interactions has led ecologists to expand their representation of ecological networks to include a probabilistic view of interactions [@Poisot2016Structure].
-As opposed to binary deterministic networks, in which interactions are either observed or not, probabilistic networks represent our degree of belief about the realization or feasibility of pairwise interactions at the local or regional scale, respectively.
-In other words, representing interactions probabilistically considers inherent uncertainties and observation errors associated with ecological data.
-In the broadest sense, binary networks are also a type of probabilistic network, in which the value of interactions is restrained to $0$ (non-observed) or $1$ (observed).
-In probabilistic networks, only forbidden interactions [@Jordano2003Invarianta, @Olesen2010Missing] have a probability value of zero [but see @Gonzalez-Varo2016Labilea].
-However, *neutral* forbidden interactions [i.e., improbable interactions between rare species,
+The recognition of the intrinsic variability of species interactions has led ecologists to expand their representation of ecological networks to include a probabilistic view of interactions (@Poisot2016Structure).
+As opposed to binary deterministic networks, in which interactions are regarded as either occurring or not, probabilistic networks represent our degree of belief about the realization or feasibility of pairwise interactions at the local or regional scale, respectively.
+In other words, representing interactions probabilistically considers inherent uncertainties and variability associated with ecological data.
+In the broadest sense, binary networks are also a type of probabilistic network, in which the value of interactions is restrained to $0$ (non-occurring) or $1$ (occurring).
+In probabilistic networks, only forbidden interactions (i.e., interactions prohibited by biological traits, @Jordano2003Invarianta,
+@Olesen2010Missing) have a probability value of zero, provided that intraspecific trait variability is considered (@Gonzalez-Varo2016Labilea).
-@Canard2012Emergencea] could have low probability values in a local network but high probability in a regional network (metaweb) describing the biological capacity of species to interact.
+However, *neutrally* forbidden interactions (i.e., improbable interactions between rare species, @Canard2012Emergencea) could have low probability values in local networks but high probability in a regional network (metaweb) describing the biological capacity of species to interact.

-By accounting for the uncertainty of interactions, probabilistic networks provide a more realistic portrait of species interactions and their emerging structure.
-This is important given that network structure is one of the major drivers of the functioning, dynamics, and resilience of ecosystems worldwide [@Proulx2005Networka, @McCann2007ProBio, @McCann2011FooWeb, @Rooney2012IntFoo].
+By accounting for the uncertainty of interactions, probabilistic networks provide a more realistic portrait of species interactions and their emerging structure, which is a major driver of functioning, dynamics, and resilience of ecosystems worldwide (@Proulx2005Networka, @McCann2007ProBio, @McCann2011FooWeb,
-Moreover, the application and development of computational methods in network ecology, which are often based on a probabilistic representation of interactions, can help alleviate the colossal sampling efforts required to document species interactions [@Strydom2021Roadmapa].
-For example, statistical models can be used to estimate the uncertainty of pairwise interactions [@Cirtwill2019QuaFra] and the probability of missing (false negatives) and spurious (false positives) interactions [@Guimera2009MisSpu].
-Considering the high rate of false negatives in species interaction data due to the difficulty of witnessing rare interactions [@Catchen2023Missinga], these models can inform the identification of priority sampling locations of ecological networks [e.g.,
-@Andrade-Pacheco2020Finding present an approach to identify priority sampling locations of disease hotspots].
-Statistical models can also be used to generate network predictions without prior knowledge of pairwise interactions, for instance using body size [@Petchey2008SizFor, @Gravel2013InfFooa], phylogeny [@Elmasri2020HieBay, @Strydom2022Food], or a combination of niche and neutral processes [@Bartomeus2016ComFra, @Pomeranz2019InfPre] for inference.
-Topological null models [e.g., @Bascompte2003NesAss, @Fortuna2006HabLos], which can be used to generate underlying distributions of network measures for null hypothesis significance testing, are other examples of common probabilistic network models.
+@Rooney2012IntFoo).
+Moreover, the application and development of computational methods in network ecology, often based on a probabilistic representation of interactions, can alleviate the sampling efforts required to document species interactions (@Strydom2021Roadmapa).
+For example, statistical models can be used to estimate the uncertainty of pairwise interactions (@Cirtwill2019QuaFra) and the probability of missing (false negatives) and spurious (false positives) interactions (@Guimera2009MisSpu).
+Considering the high rate of false negatives in species interaction data due to the difficulty of witnessing rare interactions (@Catchen2023Missinga), these models could inform the identification of priority sampling locations of ecological networks that would yield the highest amount of information to alleviate these errors.
+Optimization models for sampling locations have mostly found applications in biological systems that are not networked, such as identifying priority sampling sites for disease hotspots (@Andrade-Pacheco2020Finding), but there is substantial promise in applying them to probabilistic ecological interactions.
+Statistical models can also be used to generate network predictions without prior knowledge of pairwise interactions, for instance using body size (@Petchey2008SizFor,
+@Gravel2013InfFooa), phylogeny (@Elmasri2020HieBay, @Strydom2022Food), or a
+combination of niche and neutral processes (@Bartomeus2016ComFra,
+@Pomeranz2019InfPre) for inference.
+Topological null models (e.g.,
-Many measures have been developed to describe the structure [@Poisot2016Structure] and diversity [@Ohlmann2019Diversity, @Godsoe2022Species] of probabilistic networks.
-These models and measures support the use of this approach for the study of a wide range of ecological questions, from making better predictions of species distribution [@Cazelles2016Theorya] to forecasting the impact of climate change on ecological networks [@Gilman2010FraCom].
+@Bascompte2003NesAss, @Fortuna2006HabLos), which can be used to generate underlying distributions of network measures for null hypothesis significance testing, are other examples of common probabilistic network models.
+Many measures have been developed to describe the structure (@Poisot2016Structure) and diversity (@Ohlmann2019Diversity, @Godsoe2022Species) of probabilistic networks.
+These models and measures support the use of this approach for the study of a wide range of ecological questions, from making better predictions of species distribution (@Cazelles2016Theorya) to forecasting the impact of climate change on ecological networks (@Gilman2010FraCom).

-Despite these advances and opportunities, the lack of clear guidelines on the use of probabilistic interaction data is worrisome, especially for field and computational ecologists who manipulate and generate these numbers.
+The lack of clear guidelines on the use of probabilistic interaction data is worrisome (@Brimacombe2023ShoReu), both for data producers and re-users who manipulate and generate these numbers.
 Indeed, beyond methodological challenges encountered when evaluating them, there are important and perhaps more fundamental conceptual challenges when it comes to defining them.
-To the best of our knowledge, there is currently no data standard that could guide the estimation and documentation of interaction probabilities [@Salim2022Data discuss data standards for deterministic mutualistic networks].
+There is currently no data standard that could guide the estimation and documentation of all types of probabilistic interactions (@Salim2022Data discuss data standards for deterministic mutualistic networks).
 General guidelines could support more adequate manipulation and integration of interaction data from different sources and prevent ecologists from being misled by ambiguous and often diverging interpretations of probabilistic networks.
-In this contribution, we aim to take a step back by outlining different ways in which they were defined and used in network ecology and propose an approach to thinking about them.
-We distinguish two broad categories of probabilistic networks that have different statistical behaviors when applied to key ecological questions: local networks of realized interactions and regional networks (metawebs) of potential interactions.
-We show that these representations have different ecological and statistical implications, especially regarding the spatial and temporal scaling of interactions and the prediction of binary networks across space.
-Although we focus on food webs, our observations and advice can be applied to most types of ecological networks, from plant-pollinator to host-parasite networks.
-Indeed, excepting networks of indirect interactions such as competition and facilitation networks [@Kefi2015NetStr, @Kefi2016HowStr], most ecological networks describe probabilities of direct interactions, which are conceptually and mathematically analogous to each other regardless of their biological type (e.g., trophic and parasitic interactions).
-Overall, we argue that probabilistic networks should be better documented, clearly defined in mathematical terms, and used with caution when analyzing ecological interactions.
+We aim to take a step back by outlining different ways in which they were defined and used in network ecology and propose a framework to contextualize them.
+We distinguish two broad categories of probabilistic networks that require distinct handling techniques when applied to key ecological questions: local networks of realized interactions, and regional networks (metawebs) of potential interactions.
+We show that these representations differ in their ecological interpretation and statistical outcomes, especially regarding the spatial and temporal scaling of interactions and the prediction of binary networks across space.
+Although we focus on food webs, our observations and advice can be applied to other types of ecological networks, from plant-pollinator to host-parasite networks.
+Indeed, excepting networks of indirect interactions such as competition and facilitation networks (@Kefi2015NetStr, @Kefi2016HowStr), most ecological networks describe probabilities of direct interactions, which are conceptually and mathematically analogous regardless of their biological type (e.g., trophic and parasitic interactions).
+We argue that probabilistic networks should be better documented, clearly defined in mathematical terms, and used with caution when analyzing ecological interactions.

 # Probabilistic representations of interactions